Covid-19 coronavirus: PM Jacinda Ardern and Ashley Bloomfield to provide Covid-19 update

-Prime Minister Jacinda Ardern and Director-General of Health Ashley Bloomfield are giving a Covid-19 update this afternoon.

-Ardern is expected to provide details on getting New Zealand back to work as the country emerges from level 4.

-And she is also expected to provide a reminder to people that although the country is going into level 3 on Monday, New Zealand is still in level 4 this long ANZAC weekend.
+Ardern provided a reminder to people that although the country is going into level 3 on Monday, New Zealand is still in level 4 this long ANZAC weekend.

 READ MORE: